hiroyuki-kasai/SGDLibrary/README.md

 ----------
 The SGDLibrary is a **pure-Matlab** library of a collection of **stochastic optimization algorithms**.
 This solves an unconstrained minimization problem of the form, min f(x) = sum_i f_i(x).

-Note that the [SGDLibrary](https://github.com/hiroyuki-kasai/GDLibrary) internally contains the GDLibrary.
+Note that this SGDLibrary internally contains the [GDLibrary](https://github.com/hiroyuki-kasai/GDLibrary).

 ## <a name="supp_solver"> List of the algorithms available in SGDLibrary </a>